Sale!

 KPV Peptide and Intestinal Cells

-In a 1984 study,(6) rabbits were given KPV peptide to examine its potential action on the nervous system.
-Following the study, researchers suggested that the peptide showed antipyretic properties reducing the body temperature to optimal levels.
+One 1984 study aimed to evaluate the potential antipyretic action of the peptide,(8) wherein rabbits were given KPV peptide to examine its potential action on the nervous system.
+Following the study, researchers suggested that the peptide exhibited antipyretic potential, reducing the rabbits’ body temperature to optimal levels.

-KPV Peptide and Swelling of the Ears Studies
+KPV Peptide and Inflammation Studies

 KPV Peptide and Wound Healing